VT-HPS/vt-hps.github.io/methods_and_processes/machining/waterjet-aedl-operation.md

 # Operating the Waterjet at AEDL
-This page is meant intended to be used as a reminder after you have gone through waterjet training.
+This page is meant to be used as a reminder after you have gone through waterjet training.
-This page was last updated on 204-
+This page was last updated on 2024-Nov-05

 # Access Requirements
 To access the waterjet at the AEDL, you must be trained on the waterjet, which requires Ware Lab machine shop certification.
-If you have WL machine shop certification and would like to be trained to operate the waterjet, email Phil.
+If you have WL machine shop certification and would like to be trained to operate the waterjet, talk to your LE.

 # Startup procedure
 1. Sign in on the user log clipboard (leave machine hours column blank)